codeeverything/planck-mvc/README.md

 Planck's default behaviour is to return responses as JSON, but this can be changed by using one of the other built in ```ResponseFormatters```, or rolling your own.

+##### Keeping it RESTful

+Planck includes a ```RESTController``` which you can extend to get access to some useful convenience methods - for example:

+- ```$this->ok()``` - send a 200 response
+- ```$this->created()``` - send a 201 response
+- ```$this->created(false)``` - send a 202 response (accepted, will be created later)
+- ```$this->blank()``` - send a 204 response (no message body)
+- ```$this->unchanged()``` - send a 304 response (removes message body)

+The RESTController also includes a handy ```afterAction``` callback which will sniff your request method and try to set approriate codes and body content for you.
+For example:

+- GET - 200 OK
+- POST - 201 CREATED
+- PUT - 201 CREATED
+- DELETE - 204 NO CONTENT

+If these don't suit your needs you can currently override the behavior by having a ```afterAction``` function in your controller.
+In future I aim to make the process more flexible.

+### Throw RESTful errors

+If there's an error condition in your app (the record with $id doesn't exist for example), throw an exception to capture this and return an appropriate HTTP coded message, all wrapped up in a nice neat package.

+Planck includes exceptions for the most common RESTful error responses, covering:

+-  Error (400)
+-  Not found (404)
+-  Not authorized (401)
+-  Forbidden (403)
+-  Conflict (409)
+-  Server error (500)

+Errors are returned in a neat package, handled by defining a service with the name ```errorResponseBuilder```, which returns a function accepting a single argument - the exception that has been thrown.

+The default package is an array with items for "error" and "code", showing the exception message and HTTP status code respectively.
+You can change this to be whatever you want simply be redefining the service.

 ### Services and Dependency Injection

 Planck is agnostic about the container you use, though it does expect it to implement the Container Interoperability interface.